oobaidhashmi089/oobaidhashmi089/README.md

 ### HELLO I'M OBAID HASHMI  👋
+-Energetic and ambitious Computer Science undergraduate, looking to a progressive organization that offers career growth, self- development, and long-term prospects, I can assure you my sincere commitment and hard work to the organization and moreover have the ability to work under pressure.

 <!--
 **oobaidhashmi089/oobaidhashmi089** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.